 Carthage hosts 14th annual high-power rocket competition

-The NASA-sponsored program offers tribal colleges and student members of the American Indian Science and Engineering Society the opportunity to participate in high-powered rocketry with national leaders in aerospace engineering.
+The NASA-sponsored program offers tribal colleges and student members of the American Indian Science and Engineering Society (AISES) the opportunity to participate in high-powered rocketry with national leaders in aerospace engineering.

-First Nations Launch is the largest high-powered rocket competition in the country for Native American college students, designed as a ‘first step’ experience for students interested in rocketry, engineering, and space science.
+FNL is the largest high-powered rocket competition in the country for Native American college students, designed as a ‘first step’ experience for students interested in rocketry, engineering, and space science.

 Carthage students Iris Toney ’25 (Chocktaw, team lead), Alexander Kovalenko ’25, Kevin Totts ’25 and Nico Kilbourne ’25, along with faculty advisor Julie Dahlstrom, participated in this year’s Gateway Challenge.
 Teams designed and constructed a dual-deploy high-power rocket from a list of possible kit combinations.